robert-hardy/statistical_inference/PITCHME.md

 > I originally reckoned the coin was fair.

-> Given the HH data I have updated my estimate.
+> Given the HH data I have updated my view.

-> There is now a 69% chance the coin is biased.
+> I now estimate a 69% chance the coin is biased.

 ---